OXID-eSales/developer_documentation/getting_started/eshop_installation.rst

 How to install OXID eShop compilation via Composer
 --------------------------------------------------

 #.
-Depending on OXID eShop edition run script bellow to download compilation:
+Depending on OXID eShop edition run script below to download compilation:

    * For Community Edition: